yhcfu/WidevineProxy2/README.md

 ### Remote CDM
 If you don't already have a `remote.json` file, open the API URL in the browser (if provided) and save the response as `remote.json`. \
-Now, open the extension, click `Choose remote.json` and select the json file provided by your API.
+Now, open the extension, click `Choose remote.json` and select the JSON file provided by your API.

-+ Select the type of device you're using in the top right hand corner
++ Select the type of device you're using in the top right-hand corner
 + The files are saved in the extension's `chrome.storage.sync` storage and will be synchronized across any browsers into which the user is signed in with their Google account.
 + The maximum number of Widevine devices is ~25 **OR** ~200 Remote CDMs
 + Check `Enabled` to activate the message interception and you're done.